harpreet-2146/to-being-19-/README.md

 # 🎯 4-Week Personal Growth Challenge 🚀

+this has been an absolute failure everything is shitty no point of all this didnt do shit

 ## 📅 Start Date: **April 21st, 2025** (my 19th birthday!)
 ### 🧠 Goal: To level up in tech, habits, and mindset before turning 20 — let's build, learn, and glow up 🚀